Non-Aligned Movement: Evaluations

 NAM CSSTC reports quarterly to the Ministry of Foreign Affairs of the Republic of Indonesia and the NAM Coordinating Bureau in New York.
 Annually, the Ministry and the Bureau will be given additional details on programmes and events, including their assessments.

+Other NAM Centres focus on the health, human rights (Center for Human Rights and Cultural Diversity) and technology (Centre for Science and Technology of the Non-aligned and Other Developing Countries) sectors are each located in Cuba, Iran and India.

+Youth Organization

+Non-Aligned Movement Youth Organization (NAMYO) was established in October 2021.

 Cultural diversity and human rights

-The movement accepts the universality of human rights and social justice, but fiercely resists cultural homogenisation.
-In line with its views on sovereignty, the organisation appeals for the protection of cultural diversity, and the tolerance of the religious, socio-cultural, and historical particularities that define human rights in a specific region.
+The movement accepts the universality of human rights and social justice, but fiercely resists cultural homogenization.
+In line with its views on sovereignty, the organization appeals for the protection of cultural diversity, and the tolerance of the religious, socio-cultural, and historical particularities that define human rights in a specific region.

 Working groups, task forces, committees

+Currently, the NAM Working Groups (WG) are chaired by the following countries: